 Yes, I have had so many people call me to talk to me about the possibilities of starting a business in Nigeria while running it from overseas.
 Now the honest truth is that you can successfully operate a business in Nigeria without being physically present; but not in the startup phase of the business.

 You just don’t start a new business, turn it over to someone and travel out of the country; hoping that the person you handed your business over to will do a good job.
 This is one of the mistakes most Nigerians in Diaspora make.

 If you are really serious about establishing a business in Nigeria, then you must be willing to be on ground to run the business for at least one year.
 Secondly, forget about doing business with your family members or close friends; it usually doesn’t end well.
-Rather, I will advice you seek professional help and make sure your back is covered legally.
+Rather, I will advice you seek professional help, incorporate your company and make sure your back is covered legally.